Radisson Blu Hotel Berlin

-Compliant Venues Ltd believes that the Radisson Blu Hotel Berlin aligns to the metric applied to our AMBER assessment status.
+Healthcare Venues believes the Radisson Blu Hotel, Berlin aligns to the metric applied to our AMBER

 General Positioning: The Radisson Blu Hotel, Berlin is located in the Mitte (Central) area of Berlin, which is home to Government buildings, museums, shopping and historic architecture such as the city’s Dom Cathedral.
 Situated on a major thoroughfare within a complex, including offices and some retail outlets, with a view to the river Spree from the restaurant.
 The hotel is close to a number of public transport services and is easily reached both from other parts of Berlin and from the city’s airports and can thus be considered a venue whose accessible location is a prime benefit to any international or domestic meeting.

 The Radisson Blu Hotel, Berlin markets itself as an upper mid-range hotel with 427 bedrooms and 15 meeting rooms with the largest being the Saphir, which seats up to 150 cabaret style.